Tosa Domain: Holdings at the end of the Edo period

 Unlike most domains in the han system, which consisted of several discontinuous territories calculated to provide the assigned kokudaka, based on periodic cadastral surveys and projected agricultural yields, Tosa Domain was a single unified holding.
 At the end of the 16th century, the Chōsokabe family's kokudaka of Tosa Province was only 98,000 koku per the Taiko land survey.
-The Yamauchi clan had an official kokudaka of 202,600 koku, but when the rival Tokushima Domain gained Awaji Province in 1615 and raised its kokudaka from 170,000 to 257,000 koku, Tosa Domain also demanded that its kokudaka be reassess as 257,000 koku, so that it would not lose prestige and be considered inferior to Tokushima.
+The Yamauchi clan had an official kokudaka of 202,600 koku, but when the rival Tokushima Domain gained Awaji Province in 1615 and raised its kokudaka from 170,000 to 257,000 koku, Tosa Domain also demanded that its kokudaka be reassessed as 257,000 koku, so that it would not lose prestige and be considered inferior to Tokushima.
 The shogunate refused the demand and Tosa Domain remained at 202,600 koku.
 However, this was an official, nominal, value, and the actual kokudaka of the domain is estimated to have been at least 494,000 koku.